hjr265/go-strutils/README.md

     $ go get github.com/hjr265/go-strutils

-The only dependencies are the Go distribution.
+The only dependency is the Go distribution itself.

 ## Documentation